thommcgrath/Beacon/docs/configs/deployments/index.markdown

 - **Config Sets**{:.ui-keyword}: When using the [Config Sets](/core/configsets/) feature, this is where you can choose which config sets are used by the server.
 Change the setting using the **Choose…**{:.ui-keyword} button to the right.
 - **Build Config For**{:.ui-keyword}: A project can be set to support multiple maps, but traditionally a server runs only one map.
 This menu tells Beacon which map to build the file for.
 The "All Maps" option can be used in the rare case of a single pair of ini files being used for multiple servers.

+  {:.note .titled}
+  > Note
+  >
-  **Note**: Nitrado servers will not have this menu because Beacon can determine the server's map automatically.
+  > Nitrado servers will not have this menu because Beacon can determine the server's map automatically.

 ### Message of the Day